A long time ago in a galaxy far, far away …

 Obi-Wan clenched his teeth, preferable to slamming the console with his bare hand.
 “How are we meant to engage in prisoner exchanges if we kill our enemy?
 This will only lead to escalation.”

 “That may be so,” Master Ki-Adi-Mundi said, “but one Jedi dies every hour of this war, too.”
 Obi-Wan blinked, shocked.
 He had never heard the statistics before.
-With a rustle of his robes, Anakin straighten behind him.
+In a rustle of robes, Anakin straighten behind him, no doubt equally taken aback.
 “We need to bring an end to this conflict, and quickly.”

 “And it’s good you contacted us,” Master Windu said.
 “We’ve received a request from the Prince of Alderaan, Bail Organa.
 Seems he’s discovered an anomaly and requested the Jedi investigate.”

 Obi-Wan nodded.
-The Masters signed off, the blue holograms fizzling out.
+“Yes, Masters.”
+The holograms fizzled out.

 Anakin cleared his throat.